Birth: Perry, NY

 His house, the oldest in the Northside, still stands.
 It is located 2 houses to the east of the Rider House (which his son Eli helped build), on the same side of the road .

 His will, Worcester County Probate case 63175, was written 10 Jun 1783, and probated 3 Sep 1783.
 He makes reference to his sons Asa Wheelock, Peter Wheelock, Eli Wheelock; daughter Azubah Daggett; and grandchildren Azubah Town, Lidia Town, and Huldah Town, daughters of his deceased daughter, Huldah Town.
-His son, Peter Wheelock, is appointed executor.
+His son, Peter Wheelock, was appointed executor.

 1) "History of the Town of Oxford, Massachusetts, with Genealogies", by George F. Daniels, published by the author, 1892.